 On the one hand, you can ask exclusive questions in this way and thus gain unique insights.
-On the other hand, the expert contact complements and strengthens your network.
-Christa Goede published a very readable interview with the expert for content marketing Carsten Rossi from the Kamann Rossi agency that is well worth reading.
+On the other hand, contact with experts complements and strengthens your network.
+Christa Goede has published an interview with content marketing expert Carsten Rossi from the Kamann Rossi agency that is well worth reading.
 Her example shows how well such interviews can work.

 E-books are also great for content curation.
 If you already have several blog articles on a particular topic then publishing them together in an e-book is simple.
 You just need to create the introduction and transitions and add articles from other experts.
 The result is a collection of well-founded sources including your own texts, which are published as a "book" in your name.

-Books are still THE way to be perceived as an expert.
-Granted, a printed book published by a publishing house will do even more for your reputation but an e-book is already a very good start.
+Books are simply still THE WAY to be perceived as an expert.
+Admittedly: A printed book published by a publishing house will pay even more in terms of reputation in many areas.
+But an e-book is an excellent start.

 What is important in curating?

-Good content curation involves being clear about who your target audiences are and what information they need.
-That's why you should think about the topics you want to curate content for in advance.
-In my case, for example, it relates to social media and blogging.
+Good content curation involves being clear about who your target groups are and what information they need.
+So think in advance about the topics you want to curate content on.
+In my case, for example, it concerns the topics of social media and blogging.

 I make notes on certain content and save the source information in Evernote.

 As already mentioned: Make sure your sources are reputable - read the content carefully.
 You have the impression that the source is not quite "clean"?
 Or you can't understand the content?
 Then leave it alone.
 If the latter is the case, you can of course deal with it critically.
 The question is, however, whether you might trigger a shitstorm and get caught in the crossfire yourself.

 Save time and use planning tools to share content.
 For example, you can use Buffer or Hootsuite (free in the basic version).
 With them, you can schedule your content in advance and publish it automatically.